Yoast/wordpress-seo/readme.txt

 * **Internal linking suggestions** while you’re writing.
 * Preview your content to see what it will look like in the search results and when shared on social media using the **Google preview** and **social preview**.
 * **Cornerstone content checks** that point search engines to your most important pages.
-* Connect Yoast SEO to Zapier to easily **create zaps that instantly share your published posts** with 2000+ destinations like Twitter, Facebook, and much more.

 If you are serious about your WordPress SEO, install the [Yoast SEO Premium plugin](https://yoa.st/1v8)! **Costs a little, saves a lot of time!**